DH3UV/Connecting-firebase-realtime-database-with-React-js/README.md

 ## How to get firebase config

-In that you have to create a firebase account and create a new Project. and set up realtime database.
+In that you have to create a firebase account and create a new Project.
+Then set up realtime database.

 ### `npm test`